Lone weathered wood hut stands among deserted beige arctic tundra, seen on the Complete Northwest Passage Expedition.

 At Sea (Chukchi Sea & Bering Strait)

-While sailing westwards to Nome, along the northern coast of Alaska to where the U.S and Russia are only 60 miles (100 km) apart, separated by the Bering Sea, there is ample time to reflect on your adventures while scanning the water for marine life.
-Enjoy a massage in the wellness center; share, edit and submit pictures in the photo competition; and attend final lectures from your team of onboard experts.
-Hope to get permission to cruise close by Point Hope, Little Diomede and King islands in Alaska.
-Celebrate an unforgettable voyage at the captain’s farewell dinner on board.
+As you sail westwards to Nome, along the northern coast of Alaska to where the U.S and Russia are only 60 miles (100 km) apart, separated by the Bering Sea, there is ample time to reflect on your adventures while scanning the water for marine life.
+Share, edit and submit pictures in the photo competition and attend final lectures from your team of onboard experts.
+Hope to get permission to ship cruise close by Point Hope, Little Diomede and King islands in Alaska.

 Accommodations